argodev/studies/nt_survey/NT_Class_02_Handout.md

 # Introduction to the Gospels & Acts

-I. Introduction
+## Introduction

-II.
-What is a Gospel?
+## What is a Gospel?

-    A. Not a modern biography
+1. Not a modern biography

-    B. Not an ancient biography
+1. Not an ancient biography

-    C. Not like Gnostic Gospels
+1. Not like Gnostic Gospels

-III.
-The Life of Christ
+## The Life of Christ

-     A. Preview of Who Jesus is
+1. Preview of Who Jesus is

-     B. John the Baptist’s Birth
+1. John the Baptist’s Birth

-     C. Early Years of Christ
+1. Early Years of Christ

-     D. Ministry of John the Baptist
+1. Ministry of John the Baptist

-     E. Conclusion of John the Baptist’s ministry and Beginning of Christ’s
+1. Conclusion of John the Baptist’s ministry and Beginning of Christ’s

-     F. Christ’s Ministry in Galilee- Parables
+1. Christ’s Ministry in Galilee- Parables

-     G. Christ’s Ministry around Galilee
+1. Christ’s Ministry around Galilee

-     H. Later Judean Ministry
+1. Later Judean Ministry

-     I. Ministry around Perea
+1. Ministry around Perea

-     J. Passion Week
+1. Passion Week

-     K. Post-Resurrection and Ascension
+1. Post-Resurrection and Ascension

-IV.
-Four Portraits, One Jesus
+## Four Portraits, One Jesus

-    A. Matthew: Jesus the Promised King
+1. Matthew: Jesus the Promised King

-    B. Mark: Jesus the Servant King
+1. Mark: Jesus the Servant King

-    C. Luke: Jesus, the Savior King
+1. Luke: Jesus, the Savior King

-    D. John: Jesus, the Divine King
+1. John: Jesus, the Divine King

-V. Why Four Gospels?
+## Why Four Gospels?

-   A. A sacrifice-based faith
+1. A sacrifice-based faith

-   B. An event-based faith
+1. An event-based faith

-   C. A person-based faith
+1. A person-based faith

 # Matthew